 SAPAC Volunteer Training

-The SAPAC Volunteer Training program is an intensive 30-hour training that provides in-depth information on issues related to sexual and intimate partner violence.
-Volunteer Training is a requirement if you are interested in volunteering with the Men's Activism Program, Networking, Publicity, and Activism Program; or Peer Education Program.
+The SAPAC Volunteer Training program is an intensive 20-hour training that provides in-depth information on issues related to sexual violence prevention.
+Volunteer Training is a requirement if you are interested in volunteering with the Bystander Intervention and Community Engagement Program, Networking, Publicity, and Activism Program; or Peer Education Program.

 What will be covered?

-SAPAC Volunteer Training is an intensive program of 35 hours spread over a two week period.
-Volunteer Training will provide participants with in-depth knowledge of issues related to sexual and intimate partner violence as well as specific skills that will be developed throughout your time volunteering with SAPAC.
+SAPAC Volunteer Training is an intensive program of 20 hours spread over a two week period.
+Volunteer Training will provide participants with pertinent information they can utilize to be effective SAPAC volunteers on campus.
+Training will provide a framework for how one's role as a volunteer in one's volunteer program fits into the larger University's comphrensive plan (primary, secondary, tertiary) to prevent sexual violence.This training provides a foundation for volunteers to develop their skills throughout their time volunteering with SAPAC.
 We will discuss topics such as:

 The curriculum includes general information presentation, mixed media presentation, group discussion, and personal reflection time.
 Facilitators will include SAPAC staff, interns, and volunteers as well as community members.

 Who can participate?